 Although Hel var Árheim (Norðrlandasaga) is undoubtedly not the first musical work based on the Vǫluspá — the first and best-known poem of the Poetic Edda that tells of the creation of the world and its inescapable end — this version comes with a couple of small but significant variations.

-ÞRÍR (three) is the amount of tracks included on “ÞRÍR: Serpents in the Mist.”
-Three is also a significant number in Norse mythology:
+ÞRÍR (three) is a significant number in Norse mythology.
+It is also the amount of tracks included on the “ÞRÍR: Serpents in the Mist” EP.

-- The three Norns (Urðr/Wyrd, Verðandi, and Skuld) carves the threads of destiny as they rule over the past, the present, and the future of every individual (which suggests time was perceived as cyclical and not linear in ages past.)
+The three Norns (Urðr/Wyrd, Verðandi, and Skuld) carves the threads of destiny as they rule over the past, the present, and the future of every individual (suggesting time was perceived as cyclical and not linear in ages past.)

-- The three roots of the world-tree Yggdrasill (where Óðinn sacrificed himself, to himself — pierced with his own spear in order to gain knowledge of the runes.)
+The three roots of the world-tree Yggdrasill (where Óðinn sacrificed himself, to himself — pierced with his own spear Gungnir to gain knowledge of the runes.)